charmed-kubernetes/bundle/README.md

 ## Overview

-This is a Kubernetes cluster that includes logging, monitoring, and operational knowledge.
+This is a Kubernetes 1.4.0 cluster that includes logging, monitoring, and operational knowledge.
 It is comprised of the following components and features:

 - Kubernetes (automated deployment, operations, and scaling)
-  - Three node Kubernetes cluster with one master and two worker nodes.
+  - Four node Kubernetes cluster with one master and three worker nodes.
   - TLS used for communication between nodes for security.
   - Flannel networking plugin
   - A load balancer for HA kubernetes-master (Experimental)